janmonschke/janmonschke.github.com/content/blog/2021-11-11-gps-editor-xstate-lit-html/index.md

 Overall I'm very happy with the current setup.
 I feel productive, the state machine adds a great structure and lit-html is a great renderer for small aplications like this one.
 I will definitely reuse this stack in other applications.
 If you are insterested in trying out the editor yourself, you can find it on https://janmonschke.com/gpx-editor.
 The code is up on GitHub at [janmonschke/gpx-editor](https://github.com/janmonschke/gpx-editor).

-### PS

-- Huge shoutout to [Leaflet](https://leafletjs.com/) an excellent map renderer and [spectre.css](https://picturepan2.github.io/spectre/) a great and light CSS framework
+PS: A special shoutout goes out to [Leaflet](https://leafletjs.com/) an excellent map renderer and [spectre.css](https://picturepan2.github.io/spectre/) a great and light CSS framework

-- state machine diagram
-- deploy to github pages